demidenm/PyReliMRI/docs/icc_funcs.rst

 So the resulting stored variable will be a dictionary, e.g. "brain_output", from which you can access to view and save images such \
 as the ICC estimates (brain_output['est']) and/or mean square within subject variance (brain_output['ms_wthn']).

-Say we have stored paths to session 1 and session 2 in the following variables (Note: subjects in list have same order!):
+Say I have stored paths to session 1 and session 2 in the following variables (Note: subjects in list have same order!):

 .. code-block:: python